Summary

 Install

-in it.Run the command with your project, your venv and the temporary venv available together transparently.
+jupyterin it.Run the command with your project, your venv and the temporary venv available together transparently.

-in your project without having to really install it in your project!
+The result is that you can run jupyter in your project without having to really install it in your project!
 Plus, the first time it's slow (it has to install everything), but the follow-up times, it will use a cache and it will be fast.
-Also, because of the way uv
+Also, because of the way uv deals with the cache (using hard links), if you have 10 projects that use the same version of jupyter, you only install one copy of it instead of one for each project as before.

-, which means it's massive, so I rarely used it.
+E.G: I like qtconsole to do exploratory programming, but it installs jupyter and qt5, which means it's massive, so I rarely used it.
 Now it's just:

-also understand PEP 723 inline dependencies.
+uv run --with pyqt5 --with qtconsole jupyter qtconsoleuv run also understand PEP 723 inline dependencies.
 You have a quick script and you want to use typer for argument parsing?
-Before uv
+Before uv, I used a shared venv for all my local scripts and installed the deps manually.

 Now my script looks like this: